moneroguides/1x03-using-moneo-as-money/script.md

 If everything looks good, we can finalise the transaction by clicking *Send* once more.

 Once the transaction has been confirmed on the blockchain, the proxystore's web page will update and the voucher code will be made available.
-The current average block time is around 2 minutes, so you shouldn't have to wait very long at all.
+The current average block time is around two minutes, so you shouldn't have to wait very long at all.

 ### TRANSACTION IDs AND PAYMENT CONFIRMATION